demisto/content/Packs/SalesforceV2/Integrations/SalesforceV2/README.md

 CRM Services
 This integration was integrated and tested with version xx of SalesforceV2

-Some changes have been made that might affect your existing content.
-If you are upgrading from a previous of this integration, see [Breaking Changes](#breaking-changes-from-the-previous-version-of-this-integration-salesforce-v2).

 ## Configure Salesforce V2 on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.